 A Wilkes-Barre wrongful death lawyer at Munley Law can help you get justice for your loved one.
 Call today for a free and confidential consultation

 If someone you love died as a result of someone else’s negligence, you may have a wrongful death claim.
-We know that nothing can replace a loved one, but fair compensation can help ease your financial burdens and give you some peace of mind.
+We know that nothing can replace losing a loved one, but fair compensation can help ease your financial burdens and give you some peace of mind.
 Since 1959, families in Luzerne County and all over Pennsylvania have trusted Munley Law to obtain the justice they deserve.
 Contact us today for a free, confidential consultation with a Wilkes-Barre wrongful death lawyer.

 In a wrongful death case, your choice of attorney matters.
-Our attorneys have earned national recognition for our client service and our significant settlements and verdicts.
+Our personal injury attorneys have earned national recognition for our client service and our significant settlements and verdicts.
 Each of our partners has a minimum of 10-20 years of experience handling tough cases for families like yours.
 We have consistently ranked among the Best Lawyers in America, Pennsylvania Super Lawyers, and the Multi-Million Dollar Advocates Forum.
 We have earned preeminent ratings from Martindale-Hubbell, the highest possible client and peer review rating in the industry.

 Contact a Munley Law Wilkes-Barre wrongful death lawyer at Munley Law for a free consultation.
 We do not get paid unless we win your case.